-Tea is a drink, yet it also the evening meal, lunch can be dinner, but dinner is never lunch yet can be supper are just a few examples of why I feel sorry for a visitor to these islands when it comes to trying to work out the meal and mealtimes in Britain and Ireland.
+Tea is a drink, yet it also the evening meal.
+Lunch can be dinner, but dinner is never lunch.
+And then what's supper?
+These are just a few examples of why it's difficult for visitors to these islands when it comes to trying to work out the meal and mealtimes in the UK and Ireland.

 A Quick Translator of British Meals and Mealtimes.

-- Afternoon Tea – traditionally eaten around 3 – 4 o clock and though popular since the 18th century, went into decline after the World War II.
+- Afternoon Tea – Traditionally eaten around three to four in the afternoon, and though popular since the 18th century, it went into decline after World War II.
 The popularity for this treat is now back, though more for holidays and weekends than a daily event.

 - Tea – (when meaning dinner and not the drink) is considered a mainly northern working-class term.
-When used in this context is eaten early evening and will often the main meal of the day on returning home from work.
+When used in this context, it is eaten early evening and will often the main meal of the day on returning home from work.

-- A Take Away - certainly a modern word as it is a meal bought and brought home (to-go, carry-out).
+- Take Away - Certainly a modern word as it is a meal bought and brought home (to-go, carry-out).